Nesterfifa/advanced-java-hw/README.md

 # advanced-java-hw
-Some homeworks from java course in ITMO
+Some homeworks from Java course in ITMO